derekmwright/aoc-2020/README.md

 ## Day 6

 Lots of text splitting / array manipulation, makes for ugly code.
 However, its pretty short and gets the job done quickly.

+## Day 7

+Hit a few snags overthinking the recursiveness, reworked and simplified the function quite a few times and then cheated a little and realized I needed to subtract 1 to get rid of the 'shiny bag' count ...sigh.